 In the US, most people’s medical benefits are tied to their jobs, so understand your coverage costs under the COBRA policies.
 It’s in those documents we get when we get hired, but never read.
 So go to your companies HR/Benefits website and review them asap.

 Also take time to review your employment contract for relevant termination clauses, notice periods and what payouts (like long service leave and company pensions) you could be entitled to.

 Administratively, get direct phone numbers and names of people in your HR, Payroll and benefits department as you may need to contact them after you have left the company and getting to them via your company switchboard/operator can be very difficult.

-Even if you are in a relatively safe job, it makes sense to take some of the above steps because there could be other unforeseen circumstances that result in a job loss or big drop in income that you need to be able to manage.
+Even if you are in a relatively safe job or a high income earner, it makes sense to take some of the above steps because there could be other unforeseen circumstances that result in a job loss or a big drop in income that you need to be able to manage.